Biden sounds ready to seek 2nd term while rallying Democrats

 Biden repeatedly denounced “extreme MAGA Republicans” as a threat to the nation's democracy in the runup to the midterms and gloated a bit Friday about the results.

-“People looked at me like I was nuts,” he said, referring to his repeated criticisms last fall.
+“People looked at me like I was nuts,” he said, referring to his repeated emphasis on MAGA Republicans last fall.
 “They’re nuts.
 I’m not nuts.”

 The president, meanwhile, will have a harder time campaigning on future legislative accomplishments now that the GOP controls the House.
 A coming fight over extending the nation's legal debt ceiling may only harden partisan clashes.